 It is highly recommended that applicants confirm referee availability prior to submitting contact details.
-All letters of reference must be received no later than January 20, 2020.
+All letters of reference must be received no later than the document deadline.

 After payment is made, we recommend checking with each referee to ensure they have received the automatic email request.
 University of Toronto emails will sometimes be blocked by email security filters.
 If a referee has not received the email, please ask them to check their Junk Mail folder.
 If they still have not received the request, applicants have the ability to re-send the request through the Online Admissions Application.
 Do not use this function as a reminder for your referee.

 Letters of reference will be part of the official student academic record; they are confidential and applicants/students will not have access to them.
 For more information, please see FIPPA and its Application to the University of Toronto.

 If your referee does not have a valid institutional/company email address, please direct your referee to download the reference letter template and have them submit a hard copy of the template together with a full reference letter on letterhead, signed and sealed in an envelope and sent directly to the Daniels Faculty.